The Corporate Tax Planning Law Review: Canada

 Canada is an attractive jurisdiction in which to carry on business because it has a skilled labour force, a stable economy and political system, and well-developed capital markets.
 From a taxation perspective, Canada has a comparatively low corporate tax rate, a wide treaty network, a sophisticated tax system, relatively generous provisions relating to financing costs and a partial exemption system relevant to many controlled foreign corporations (foreign affiliates) of Canadian multinationals that earn active business income.

 In recent years, the Organisation for Economic Co-operation and Development (OECD) has become increasingly focused on preventing base erosion and profit shifting (BEPS) opportunities for multinational enterprises.
-Canada, as a member of the OECD, has participated in these initiatives and has recently ratified the Multilateral Instrument3 (MLI).
+Canada, as a member of the OECD, has participated in these initiatives and ratified the Multilateral Instrument3 (MLI) in 2019.
 While Canadian courts have generally been reluctant to deny the availability of treaty benefits under one of Canada's many bilateral tax treaties on the basis that the taxpayer engaged in 'treaty shopping,' it remains to be seen whether the MLI will have a material impact on the availability of treaty benefits under Canada's extensive treaty network.

 i Entity selection and business operations

 Business may be conducted in Canada through many different types of arrangements, although corporations and partnerships are probably the most common forms of business organisation.
 Many factors influence the ultimate decision about how to conduct a business, including the nature of the activity, industry practice, regulatory regime and tax treatment.
-The most common arrangements are described below.
+Some common arrangements are described below.

 Corporations can be incorporated quickly in Canada, and without significant cost, once certain basic decisions are made, including identifying the terms of shares to be authorised, the directors and the corporate name, with the default being a numbered corporation.
-Consistent with the principle of limited liability, the name must include 'Limited', 'Incorporated', 'Corporation' or a corresponding abbreviation.
+Consistent with the principle of limited liability, the name must include 'Limited,' 'Incorporated,' 'Corporation' or a corresponding abbreviation.

-Although further details are provided below, in general terms, Canadian-resident companies are taxed on worldwide income from all sources and must file returns annually.
+Although further details are provided below, in general terms, Canadian-resident companies are taxed on their worldwide income from all sources and must file returns annually.
 Generally, any corporation incorporated under Canadian law will be deemed to be a tax resident of Canada, subject to the 'tie-breaker' rules in an applicable tax treaty.

 Partnerships are another common form of business arrangement, and are widely used in real estate, private equity and professional businesses.
 A partnership is generally described as a relationship between persons carrying on business in common with a view to profit.
 Partnerships may be general partnerships, limited partnerships or limited liability partnerships.